Welcome to Code Your Future and to the world of programming!

 Why is the "Conditional" block useful?

 If you want to present a different idea, that is fine as well.
-Then next week, you'll each present what you learned to a few students from the class.
+Then next week, you'll each present what you learned to a few students in the group.

 Learning How to Learn is a video course on the Coursera site that teaches you how to be the most effective at learning.

-Watch the videos in Week 1 of the course.
-It should take around 4 hours to complete
+Work through the assignments for Week 1 of the course.
+It should take around 4 hours to complete.

 We will be working remotely while government regulations prevent large gatherings.
 As you will be learning at home, it's important to make sure you have what you need to study effectively.